realworldocaml/book/book/imperative-programming/README.md

 val remember : '_weak1 -> '_weak1 = <fun>
 ```

+\noindent
-`remember` simply caches the first value that's passed to it, returning that
+`remember` simply caches the first value that's passed to it,
-value on every call.
-That's because `cache` is created and initialized once
+returning that value on every call.
+That's because `cache` is created
-and is shared across invocations of `remember`.
+and initialized once and is shared across invocations of `remember`.

-`remember` is not a terribly useful function, but it raises an interesting
+`remember` is not a terribly useful function, but it raises an
-question: what is its type?
+interesting question: what should its type be?

 On its first call, `remember` returns the same value it's passed, which means
 its input type and return type should match.
 Accordingly, `remember` should